-Stay in the middle of the birding activity in Cayce and West Columbia!
+Stay in the middle of the birding activity!
 Our safe and friendly towns provide hotels and cafes perfect for a long weekend or week-long adventure.
 We've put together a vacation package for you below with things to do, where to stay and eat!
 We have 90 miles of River in this region.
 The birds love it, and so will you!

 We've included suggestions below that bird enthusiasts and nature photographers might enjoy: